bowman2001/perplexdoc/content/doc/basic/image/processing/index.md

 | embedded (default) \& small block | {{< width/column 2 >}} | {{< width/column 3 >}} |
 | small embedded | {{< width/column 1 >}} | {{< width/column 1.5 >}} |

-When we build a project with more than hundred images — like this project — we have to show a little patience on the first Hugo run.
+When we build a project with more than a hundred images — like this project — we have to show a little patience on the first Hugo run.
 Image processing may take a few minutes.
 The generated images are cached by Hugo and we don’t have to wait again in subsequent runs.

 {{< mnote up=14 >}}
 On **virtual machines** we should enable a caching mechanism.
 If the provider pulls the content from a repository, we can include the reserved {$_resources} folder, where processed files are stored.
 {{< /mnote >}}

 In case we can’t provide a large enough version of an image, Perplex uses an [excellent interpolation filter][filter] provided by Hugo to enlarge its size smoothly.
 Those interpolated images may look blurry nonetheless, there is no way to get missing information back.
 A high resolution of the original is always preferable.